top of page

 During the earlier development of Hector's artistry,

-Lord Hector Diono, then known professionally as Rowdy Eroski collaborated with Washington D. C.'s own
+Lord Hector Diono, then known professionally as Rowdy Eroski, collaborated with Washington D. C.'s own

 D.C.
 Scorpio, WPGC 95 FM's D.J.
-Flexx and good friend and first rap group member Jeffery Ponder dba D.J.
-Mocha Java on music and song writing ideas.
+Flexx, and good friend and first rap group member Jeffery Ponder dba D.J.
+Mocha Java, on music and songwriting ideas.
 Fun fact: Hector has been married since 2004 and refers to his wife as simply angelic and peaceful.

-Lord Hector has one biological child, born February 1993 in the city of Atlanta, a daughter named J. Michelle Small, a graduate of Georgia State University, taking the sur name of her mother Nicole Nate' Small as the two, Nicole and Lord Hector were not married at the time Michelle Small was born.
+Lord Hector has one biological child, born February 1993 in the city of Atlanta, a daughter named J. Michelle Small, a graduate of Georgia State University, and one step-son named Samario J. Anthony, a graduate of Howard University.
+Hector's daughter took the surname of her mother, Nicole Nate' Small, as the two, Nicole and Lord Hector, were not married at the time J. Michelle Small was born, although she was legitimized in 2005.

 Hector was an earlier resident of Southeast Atlanta in 1990 where he was once involved in a brief fist fight that led to the community deciding to jokingly nickname him after the famed boxer Hector "Macho" Camacho following the incident.
 In the early 1990's Hector was considered flashy and excessively well groomed like the Boxer and the nickname stuck mainly because an eight year old boy in the southeast Atlanta neighborhood consistently referred to Lord Michael as "Hector" despite being corrected every week.